2024 SCHEDULE OF EVENTS

 Beer Garden

-Join Build Maine for Socializing and fun!
+Join Build Maine for socializing and fun!

 Held at the location of the future riverfront promenade, the festivities will take place outside, overlooking the Kennebec River.
 Enjoy food and drink (pay your own), see old friends and meet new friends, test your trivia skills, and chat with long lost friends and colleagues.
 Welcome to all!
 In the event of rain, join us under the tent in the parking lot of 185 Water Street.